 Bidirectional spectrum: UL/DL common spectrum in which the UE supports the configuration of uplink or downlink CCs.

 Beam correspondence: the ability of the UE to select a suitable beam for UL transmission based on DL measurements with or without relying on UL beam sweeping.

+Beam management reference signal: The DL signal designated by the network for the UE to make measurements on for the purpose of selecting its DL beam(s).

 Carrier aggregation: Aggregation of two or more component carriers in order to support wider transmission bandwidths.